Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 With the foundational objects setup, we can now deploy a staging table to stream time series data into Snowflake via a Snowpipe Streaming client.

-For this lab a Java IOT Sumilator Client has been created to stream IoT sensor readings into Snowflake.
+For this lab a Java IOT Simulator Client has been created to stream IoT sensor readings into Snowflake.

 <img src="assets/snowpipe_streamingest.png" />

 ### Step 1 - Create Streaming Staging Table